Orika Africa

 Footwear & accessories

-• Sturdy closed-toe walking shoes or sneakers with socks
+• Robust, closed-toe shoes or trainers with socks

 Gear & essentials